taylorhughes/skit/README.md

 * Client-side navigation/rendering and history management for subsequent pageloads.
 * Performance improvements, including the ability to cache content from backends.
 * Better integration points for backend proxies.
-* Ability to optimize production releases into multiple bundles.

 ### Version history
 #### v0.1.0